coracle-social/zooid/README.md

 - `PORT` - the port the server will listen on for all requests.
 Defaults to `3334`.
 - `DATA` - the location of the directory for storing database files and media.
 Defaults to `./data`.
+- `CONF` - the location of the directory for storing relay configuration files.
+Defaults to `./conf`.

 ## Configuration

-Configuration files are written using [toml](https://toml.io) files placed in the `./config` directory.
-The name of the configuration file should be the hostname the relay serves, for example `relay.example.com`.
-Config files contain the following sections:
+Configuration files are written using [toml](https://toml.io) files placed in the `CONF` directory.
+Top level configuration options are required:

-### `[self]`

-Contains information for populating the relay's `nip11` document.

-Required:
+- `host` - a hostname to serve this relay on.
 - `schema` - a string that identifies this relay.
 This cannot be changed, and must be usable as a sqlite identifier.
 - `secret` - the nostr secret key of the relay.
 Will be used to populate the relay's NIP 11 `self` field and sign generated events.

-Optional:
+### `[info]`

+Contains information for populating the relay's `nip11` document.

 - `name` - the name of your relay.
 - `icon` - an icon for your relay.